Home » Vegetarian » Grandma’s Green Bean Casserole

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!

 This recipe is not your mother’s green bean casserole – it’s your grandmother’s!
-With savory green beans, crunchy onions, and loaded with cheese, this recipe has a little bit of something for everyone, and kids of all ages.
-Grandma’s green bean casserole is easy to make and bound to be a hit!
+With savory green beans, crunchy onions, and loaded with cheese, this recipe has a little bit of something for kids of all ages!

 scoop of grandma's green bean casserole